dataloop-ai/dtlpy-documentation/tutorials/model_management/getting_started/chapter.md

                                dataset=dataset,
                                project_id=project.id,
                                labels=['label1', 'label2'])
+model.train()
+model.deploy()
 ```
-If the model is to be trained on a new dataset, you can train it with `model.train()`.
+A model can be trained with a new dataset with `model.train()`.

-Once the model is trained, you can deploy it. `model.deploy()` automatically creates a bot and service for the trained model.
+A model can only be deployed after it's been trained. `model.deploy()` automatically creates a bot and service for the trained model.

 Now the model is deployed, you can create a UI slot to inference on individual data items on the platform, or call the model to inference in a FaaS.

+### Downloading a model for local training and inferencing

+For local training and inferecing, you need to download the package codebase to get build the model adapter that you need to run the train and predict methods.
+Follow the same steps as above to copy the public model to your project.
+Then download the model's package codebase to build and load the model adapter.